emx34/doofus/README.md

 After a week to ten days of exhausting work, I've made quite good progress on the MS-DOS platform game Doofus :-) It's great to achieve things that haven't been done before..

 The game's music was really great, and after long and intense effort, I converted the adlib player assembler code into a standalone player that runs directly from the MS-DOS command line.
 After that, I focused on the unfinished graphics operations and made significant progress there as well.
 For the first time, Doofus's graphics have reached a level where they can be modified.
+Spending hours and days in front of the debugger and examining x86 assembly code is necessary... it's crazy and truly exhausting for the eyes and brain.

 The next step will be the in-game graphics and sprites, but that's a really tiring job, requiring hours of studying and decoding x86 assembly machine language code, developing Borland C++ code, and seriously focusing on this..